-For thousands years, hemp seeds have been consumed daily by millions of people.
+For thousands of years, hemp seeds have been consumed daily by millions of people.
 The Persians called it “royal seed.”
-In China, they were one of the main “grains” with wheat, millet, beans, and rice.
+They were one of the leading “grains” in China, along with wheat, millet, beans, and rice.

-Looking closer, we understand that hemp provides ideal nutrition.
-Between 20% and 30% of complete proteins easy to assimilate, 30% of good fat and 35% of fibers.
-The remain consists of a wide variety of vitamins and minerals such as iron, zinc, magnesium.
-Only few foods offer such rich nutrition.
+It has between 20% and 30% of complete proteins, is easy to digest, has 30% of good fat, and has 35% of fibers.
+The rest contains various vitamins and minerals, such as iron, zinc, and magnesium.
+Only a few foods offer such rich nutrition.

-The hemp seeds contain no phytocannabinoid (THC, CBD, etc).
+Hemp seeds contain no phytocannabinoids (THC, CBD, etc).

 An exceptional plant protein

-Proteins are important for building, maintaining and repairing the tissues and organs of our body.
+Proteins are essential for building, maintaining, and repairing the tissues and organs of our body.

 An ideal ratio of essential fatty acids

-The hemp seed provides a perfect ratio of omega-3 and omega-6 (3: 1), essential for a balanced mental and physical health.
+Hemp seeds provide a perfect ratio of omega-3 and omega-6 (3: 1), essential for balanced mental and physical health.

-These fatty acids are essential because the body does not produce them by itself.
-Our body needs them to regulate the blood pressure, to maintain the hormonal balance and the good functioning of the arteries, the heart, and the brain, to reinforce the immune system and to reduce cholesterol.
+These fatty acids are essential because the body does not produce them alone.
+Our body needs them to regulate blood pressure, maintain healthy hormonal balance, keep the brain in shape, reinforce the immune system, and reduce cholesterol.